bloom-housing/qa-scripts/README.md

 ## Contribution Guidelines

 - Each script or tool will be organized into its own subfolder
+- Each contribution will include a README located in that script's subfolder describing what it does and how to use it
 - Reviews are encouraged but not required.
 Add a 'ready for review' tag and allow time for folks to review if they are interested.
-- Each contribution will include a README describing what it does and how to use it
 - Each contribution should add the name with a link to the correct folder, and a brief description to the [Existing Scripts](#existing-scripts) section of this projects README
 - Do not commit any secrets, passwords, keys or other sensitive information

+## Maintenance

+- If anyone comes across a script/tool that does not work they are encouraged to write up an issue to raise awareness of the problem
+- Any tool/script that no longer functions should either be removed or updated with a fix

 ## Existing Scripts